bendalab/plottools/docs/guide.md

 ### Primary reason: *figures always change*.

-As long as you work on a manuscript you will always, or your supervisor wants you to, or journal regulations require you, to modify your figure.
+As long as you work on a manuscript you will always, or your supervisor wants you to, or journal regulations require you to modify your figure.
 Modifying a figure is a hassle if

 - it takes some effort to find the spot where to edit the script,